artur-ciocanu/launch.en/help/launch-reference/server-side-information/server-side-overview.md

 * Sequence of rule actions

     In the Action section of a rule, event forwarding rules are always executed sequentially.
 Make sure the order of actions is correct when you save a rule.
-This execution sequence cannot be chosen like it can in the tags workspace.
+This execution sequence cannot be chosen like it can in the Data Collection UI.

 * Custom code JavaScript versions